-Judge J. David Langford sentenced her to 999 years for 56 grams of crack cocaine.
+Judge J. David Langford sentenced her to 999 years for under $5000 worth of drugs.

 Listen to Episode 002 of Felony Miami to hear host Joe Stone and Producer Dr. Bernard Ashby interview Gemena and Kisha Taylor about their experience growing up with a mom behind bars, and their efforts to see her freed from an unjust punishment.

-In 1990, Gloria Taylor was arrested in Polk County, Florida for possession of 21 grams of suspected cocaine.
+In 1990, Gloria Taylor was arrested in Polk County, Florida.

 There, they found 56 grams of crack cocaine, and charged her for trafficking.